kalle-app/kalle/README.md

 SMTP_PORT="Insert PORT to connect to the SMTP-Server, usually 587" SMTP_HOST="Insert HOST_Name of SMTP-Server"
 MODE="DEVELOPMENT"
+HOME_URL="URL where kalle is deployed from: http://localhost:3000" GOOGLE_CLIENT_ID="For oAuth to use google calendars" GOOGLE_CLIENT_SECRET="For oAuth to use google calendars" MICROSOFTCLIENTSECRET="For oAuth to use outlook calendars" MICROSOFTCLIENTID="For oAuth to use outlook calendars"
 ```

 When mode !== development mails will be sent!